 Hiking & Biking

 Hiking options don't end with the AT.
 Find more great hiking hot spots by viewing our Top 10 Hikes list or the Day Hike Sampler trip idea.
-Valley hiking opportunities range in length, difficulty, and terrain.
+Hiking opportunities in Cumberland Valley range in length, difficulty, and terrain.
 If you're looking for a rewarding hike with sweeping views try Pole Steeple or Flat Rock trails.

 Bring the bikes and explore miles of trails including the 13-mile Cumberland Valley Rail Trail or trails through Michaux State Forest.
 You can even explore bike-friendly downtown Carlisle by following the pedestrian and bike map.
 The Valley offers 17 other bike routes that lead you through our charming towns and backroads.
 Each comes with cue sheets and directions.

-If you are seeking a guided mountain biking adventure, contact Sacred Rides Michaux which offers rides tailored to your abilities and that will get you off the beaten path.
+If you are seeking a guided mountain biking adventure, Sacred Rides Michaux offers rides tailored to your abilities and that will get you off the beaten path.
 Read more to read more about some of our other lesser-known trails and parks.
 Adventure Explorations will help plan a guided half-day or full-day cycling adventure and even provide handmade road bikes imported from Italy.

 Water Trails & Fly-Fishing